clintonbuzon/engineer-python/README.md

 ### Aim for efficient operations

-Ensure that GET, SET, DELETE, and COUNT have a runtime of less than O(log n), if not better (where n is the number of items in the database).
+Operations GET, SET, DELETE, and COUNT should have a runtime of O(log n) or better, where n is the number of items in the database.
+This is tested by comparing command runtimes with a database of a million records.

-Tests done is to capture runtime of each command and compare the same command when the db has a million (1,000,000) records.

-The strategy implemented here is I used python dictionary to simulate the db.
+The strategy used here is a Python dictionary to simulate the database:
-- GET operations are relatively quick since there is no need to scan through the entire dictionary.
-Just specify the key and you can get the values quickly
-- SET operations do multiple things, but mainly does the SET as expected, and keeping track the count of values in a different python dictionary.
-This way there will be a minimal performance hit on each `SET` but there would be a significant performance boost on `COUNT`
-- DELETE operations are relatively quick since we used python dictionary and we just need to specify key to be deleted
+- GET operations are fast as they directly access values using keys.
+- SET operations update the database and maintain a separate dictionary for value counts, improving COUNT performance.
+- DELETE operations are fast as they directly delete entries using keys.
-- COUNT operations are almost instantanious since each command that modified the db (e.g. `SET` and `DELETE`), count statistics are stored thus we just need to pull this instead of traversing through the entire db
+- COUNT operations are nearly instantaneous as they retrieve stored count statistics instead of scanning the entire database.

 ### Memory usage should not double with each transaction

-Initial thought on this was to create a copy of the entire DB when creating a transaction and just pointing to that copy when doing a `ROLLBACK` but this does double db size for each transaction.
+Initially, I considered duplicating the entire database for each transaction and reverting to this copy on a `ROLLBACK`.
+However, this doubles the database size for each transaction.

-Strategy implemented here is that we create a transaction stack that holds opposing commands whenever `SET` or `DELETE` operations are done.
-Whenever we do a `ROLLBACK`, we execute the opposing commands in proper order in order to get back the db from its previous state.
+Instead, I implemented a transaction stack that stores the inverse of `SET` or `DELETE` operations.
+On a `ROLLBACK`, these inverse commands are executed in the correct order to restore the previous database state.

-Implemented code works with multiple nested transactions.
+The current implementation supports multiple nested transactions.

 ### Pass the first three test cases outlined in the exam document